vibbits/CAMEL/README.md

 Apache webserver needs to have the the `mod_wsgi` module installed for Python3 with a `ScriptAlias` pointing at the entry point `camel.wsgi`

+For data attachments, CAMEL will need a directory on the webserver that is read/writable for Apache and can be publicly served, either as a CAMEL subfolder, or in its own DocumentRoot.
+On systems with SELinux enabled, also make sure that this folder has the context `httpd_sys_rw_content_t` and the sebool is set to `allow_httpd_sys_script_anon_write`.

+### Configuration

+Backend configuration: `camel.conf.default`
+Copy to ´camel.conf´ and add database credentials and upload paths.

+Frontend configuration: `public/app/app.config.default.js`
+Copy to `public/app/app.config.js` and set API and download URLs.

 #### API Calls
 All data can be retrieved with simple `get` requests.